SeldonIO/alibi-detect/doc/source/overview/saving.md

 # Saving and loading

-Alibi Detect includes support for saving and loading detectors to disk using the `dill` module.
+Alibi Detect includes support for saving and loading detectors to disk.
 To save a detector, simply call the `save_detector` method and provide a path to a directory (a new one will be created if it doesn't exist):